 - Lodging types offered: Tent, RV, Cabin, Teepees, Conestoga Wagons, Safari Tents, Cabins

-- Fun family activities: Rock climbing tower, zip line, outdoor movie night, Bigfoot adventure walk, jumping pillow, pedal cars, adventure course, gem mining
+- Fun family activities: Rock climbing tower, zip line, rope course, outdoor movie night, Bigfoot adventure walk, jumping pillow, pedal cars, adventure course, gem mining

 Just a 20-minute drive north of Santa Barbara, Ocean Mesa Campground is nestled among the native oaks of the Los Padres National Forest, with stunning views of the roaring Pacific Ocean.
 When your crew tires of El Capitan Beach or the miles of scenic hiking trails, take a plunge into the heated pool with an ocean view, head over to the playground, or rent a lawn game or five.

-- Fun family activities: Summer concert series, pool, playground, game rentals, beach cruiser bike rentals
+- Fun family activities: Summer movie series, pool, playground, game rentals, beach cruiser bike rentals, llama and goat farm

 - Campground amenities: On-site cafe, convenience store, flush toilets, hot shower, Wi-Fi, cable TV

 RELATED: Ultimate Hiking and Camping Guide for Los Angeles Families

 Kids can paddle, skate, and play at Campland.
 Photo courtesy of Campland

 A popular Southern California family vacation spot since 1969, Campland is located close to SeaWorld, Legoland, San Diego Zoo, the Gaslamp Quarter, and other area attractions.
 The list of kid-friendly activities here is long and so varied it’s sure to please even the pickiest patrons.
 From arcade games to beach volleyball courts and even a skate park, you can kick boredom to the curb.